 - List those books on Amazon will a unique SKU number for tracking purposes.

-- After each month, pull a sales report from Amazon, and donate 20% of profits to the charity of your choice.
+- After each month, pull a sales report from Amazon, and donate 20% (or whatever percentage you choose) of profits to the charity of your choice.

 Here's the process in more detail.